-Communication by a student to a teacher, of the student's involvement in use of controlled drugs, may be kept confidential by the teacher, as long as the student is not under the influence of a drug or drugs.
-The teacher should endeavor to lead the student to seek treatment from an appropriate person or agency.
+Communication by a student to a teacher, of the student's involvement in the use of controlled drugs, may be kept confidential by the teacher, as long as the student is not under the influence of a drug or drugs on school property or at a school-sponsored event.
+However, the teacher should not make this decision in isolation.
+The teacher must consult with the school counselor, psychologist, or nurse to determine if confidentiality is a prudent decision.
+The teacher must endeavor to lead the student to seek treatment from an appropriate person or agency.
 Pupil Personnel staff, nurses or the principal may be consulted for assistance with this and provide information regarding available referral sources.
 The teacher working with the student should inform the principal that such a situation exists, but need not identify the student.